MahmudulAlam/Differential-Diagnosis-Using-Transformers/README.md

 ![requirements](https://img.shields.io/badge/Python->3.8.0-3480eb.svg?longCache=true&style=flat&logo=python)

 <p align="justify">
 The code is written in <a href=https://pytorch.org>PyTorch</a>.
-Additionally, for tokenizing and input processing it has dependency on HuggingFace transformers library.
-All the required libraries are listed in requirements file.
+Additionally, for tokenizing and input processing, it has a dependency on the HuggingFace transformers library.
+All the required libraries are listed in the requirements file.
 Create a conda environment and install the required libraries using the following commands.

 ```properties
 conda create -y -n ddxt